Dean Neff, Executive Chef and Owner

 Lydia Clopton, Pastry Chef

-Lydia discovered her love of baking at a young age at home growing up near Atlanta, GA.
-In 2007, after graduating with a degree in Biology from the University of Georgia, she decided to pursue this passion on a professional level.
-She began working as part of the pastry team for Hugh Acheson’s award winning restaurant 5&10 in Athens, GA.
+Lydia was born in Ecuador but grew up near Atlanta, GA.
+In 2007, after graduating with a degree in Biology from the University of Georgia and an A.A. from Emory at Oxford, she decided to pursue her passion for baking on a professional level.
+She began working as part of the pastry team for Hugh Acheson’s award-winning restaurant 5&10 in Athens, GA.
 She spent three years as part of 5&10’s pastry team and developed important foundational skills and learned the importance of quality ingredients.
 She then moved on to become head baker at a small bakery in Athens called Ike & Jane.
 Here she developed and refined her cake and wedding cake skills.
-She moved to Asheville, NC after two years at the bakery and was on Katie Button’s opening team for Nightbell.
-Here she had to opportunity to use her science and culinary backgrounds together to create desserts using modern techniques.
+She moved to Asheville, NC, after two years at the bakery and was on Katie Button’s opening team for Nightbell.
+Here she had the opportunity to use her science and culinary backgrounds together to create desserts using modern techniques.
 She also made “Aunt Lydia’s Pies” for Elliott Moss’s pop-up restaurant The Thunderbird while in Asheville along with running her own specialty wedding cake business in Asheville.
-In 2015 she moved to Wilmington, NC to open PinPoint Restaurant with her fiancé Dean Neff.
+In 2015, she moved to Wilmington, NC, to open PinPoint Restaurant with her fiancé Dean Neff.
 She recently was featured with other notable North Carolina chefs for a celebration of North Carolina ingredients at the famed James Beard House in New York.